sibomarie/luna/README.md

 Let's assume you have server with ip 10.30.255.254 and this repo in /luna

 # Server preparation

+TODO.
+Will be raplaced by rpm scripts later on.
 ```
 useradd -r -d /opt/luna luna
 chown luna: /opt/luna